Consumers Credit Union Review

 Membership Share is a basic savings account that will get you automatic CCU membership when you sign up.

-There’s a low minimum balance requirement of $5, and you’ll earn interest with an APY of 0.03%.
+There’s a low minimum balance requirement of $5, and you’ll earn 0.03% APY on your balance.

-Overall, it’s a pretty bare-bones savings account, and CCU has better rates to offer with other options.
+Overall, it’s a pretty bare-bones savings account, and CCU offers better rates with other options.

-Smart Saver is a high-yield savings account with an APY around the national average at 2.00%.
+Smart Saver is a high-yield savings account with a higher APY of 3.00%.

-From there, just make a deposit of at least $50 each month, enroll in eDocuments, and deposit at least $500 into your checking account each month.
+Next, you must deposit at least $50 monthly, enroll in eDocuments, and deposit at least $500 into your checking account each month.

 Smart Saver has no monthly fees and a maximum deposit restriction of $1,000 per month.